corda/corda-docs-portal/content/en/platform/corda/4.9/community/deploying-a-node.md

 ## Linux: Installing and running Corda as a system service

-We recommend creating system services to run a node.
+R3 recommends creating system services to run a node.
 This provides logging and service handling, and ensures the Corda service is run at boot.

 1. Install a supported Java distribution.
 The supported versions are listed in [Getting set up for CorDapp development]({{< relref "getting-set-up.md" >}}).